V-GEN-Lab/nextclade-datasets-workflow/chikV/README.md

 # ChikV Genotypes Dataset Workflow

 This repository contains the source code and datasets used to implement the Chikungunya virus (ChikV) genotypes system in NextClade.
-The workflow is based on the organizational structure initially developed for the Mpox virus, available [here](https://github.com/nextstrain/mpox/tree/master/nextclade).
+The workflow is based on the organizational structure initially developed for the Measles, available [here](https://github.com/nextstrain/measles/tree/fe1d086f78711b2b9ea8d38bd4b45e1984a41760/nextclade_genome/defaults/genome_dataset).

 ## Overview